 Best Outdoor Watches

 No matter where you are or what adventure you find yourself experiencing, an outdoor watch is one of the best tools you can have with you.
-I know what your thinking, why do I need to know the time if I am half way up a mountain or deep in the woods on a portage?
-Well, I am here to tell you that outdoor watches are much more then a time piece, they are a whole new tool for the twenty first century adventurer.
-Features such as GPS, activity tracking, and being a smart device is just some of the extras the outdoor watch brings to its owner, and these tools can give you the extra edge when on your next adventure.
+Outdoor watches are much more than a timepiece, they are a whole new tool for the twenty-first-century adventurer.
+Besides featuring high tech features such as GPS, activity tracking, and being a smart device, an outdoor watch can help you get out of the wilderness before sunset and keep an eye on your heart rate.
+Another feature we love is the ability to share your location with friends and family.
+These tools will give you the extra edge when on your next adventure.

 Now you have decided you want that edge while on your next adventure, but you don’t know the first thing about outdoor watches.
 Well, we have done the research to bring you the top ten of 2018, and why they made our list.
-Below we will not only provide you with those top ten but also answer questions such as : what are you looking for in an outdoor watch?
+Below we will not only provide you with those top ten but also answer questions such as: what are you looking for in an outdoor watch?
 Do you crave GPS functionality?
 How about a compass?
-Or do you just merely need it to have Bluetooth?
+Or maybe you need daily reminders to get out of the house and exercise?
 No matter, here are ten of the best watches for outdoor users.

 - Garmin Fenix 5